Like a rich Chardonnay. 2021 vintage for $25. Wish I could find more of it. — 2 years ago

 The ‘78 has a bit of a legendary status, so expectations were high.
 Upon opening, the cork was in good shape (sigh of relief) and the color was unbelievably dark ruby with some bricking (another sigh of relief).
 The singular signature menthol/eucalyptus began to fill the glass, alongside aromatics of red berry fruits, espresso, some sort of sweet brown sugar/caramel note, and a savory-graphite type note too.
 Beautifully elegant on the palate with more red fruit, herbs (bay leaf?), and even some pipe tobacco (subdued, not in your face), but it sports the classical old Napa cab profile that is pure.
 Spectacular wine, and I could simply smell the wine all day…the aromatics were so powerful the entire time.

 Open in bottle for three hours and powered through the entire time.
-Wish I had another so I could have the same experience! — a year ago
+Wish I had another so I could have the same experience! — 2 years ago

 Highlight of the night!
 And a surprise to some degree.
 I kind off had given up on Lynch Bages.
 Given the high price, to me, the 2015 and 2016 were below expectation.
 But, boy, this 2018 rung all bells.
 Super concentrated, layers of evolving dark cherry, blueberry, current flavors and a superb balanced finish.
 All one could wish for. — a year ago